awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-best-practices.md

 **Update launch agents**

+Update to the latest EC2Launch v2 \(Windows Server 2008 and later\) agent to ensure that the latest issue fixes are applied across your fleet\.
+To update, see the instructions at [Install the latest version ofEC2Launch v2](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2-install.html)\.

-Update to the latest EC2Config \(2012 R2 and earlier\) or EC2Launch \(2016 and later\) agents to ensure the latest issue fixes are applied across your fleet\.
+If you want to continue to use the EC2Config \(Windows Server 2012 R2 and earlier\) or EC2Launch \(Windows Server 2016 and later\) agents, ensure that the latest issue fixes are applied across your fleet\.
 + For EC2Config update instructions, see [ Installing the Latest Version of EC2Config](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/UsingConfig_Install.html)\.
-Leverage [ Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/best-practices) to describe all instances running older versions of EC2Config\.
-You can use SNS topics to receive updates for new releases\.
 + For EC2Launch update instructions, see [ Installing the Latest Version of EC2Launch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-download.html)\.

 **Security**